-So it looks like the HP Envy x2 will be the first of the Windows 10 S tablets to be released.
+This means that the HP Envy x2 will be the first of the Windows 10 S tablets to be released (can be upgraded to Windows 10 Pro for free).
 Things have not gone well in that past when Microsoft have complicated the incompatibility of several Windows versions available at the same time, so Microsoft better have a much better strategy this time, or there will be trouble down the line as people in the consumer market try to adapt to this and then start rating these Windows 10 S devices outside of the education market that they were also intended for.

 That’s not to say that Windows 10 S will fail though.
 Just that the just-for-appstore will face a particular set of hurdles in the consumer market.